Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- A team cannot have more than 1 unit with special classes in a 9-12 unit team, 0 in 1-8 unit team.
 (Class Clause in Common Rules)
 	- ~~Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)~~ Since acc formulation is changed and spellstrike will be nerfed, this line is deleted.

+After trying all peculiar rules, I am really satisfied with 4 skill rules -- every unit may only equip 4 skills, which offers great balance.
+It's a nod to pokemon, and really makes one to "build" a unit (builds can vary significantly) while consider the synergies with the whole team.
+It also makes build a team "easier"  (only have to consider 4x12 = 48 skills).

 And below are some other variant rules provided by Vital and Suppanut

 - no rampart aura/heavy armor/phalanx